petr166/SpiseBar20/README.md

 # Motivation

 This is a school project, that consists in building a product for a real company.
 So our team found this cozy restaurant that was in need of a presentation website and took the challenge.

-> *Update*: The company was happy with our product and decided to use it as their presentation website.
-So proud!
-You can check it out at http://sb20.dk/

 ![Preview](./preview/desktop-preview1.png)